KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-covid19 by 0m4r](https://github.com/0m4r/MMM-covid19)

 1. `package.json` issue: No license field.
+2. Recommendation: Found `uses: actions/checkout@v2` in file `github-traffic-action_cron-trigger.yml`: Replace it with v4.
+3. Recommendation: Found `uses: actions/checkout@v2` in file `github-traffic-action_manual-trigger.yml`: Replace it with v4.
-2. Typo: Found `Magic Mirror` in file `MMM-covid19.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `MMM-covid19.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+7. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-7. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+9. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-8. Warning: No LICENSE file.
+10. Warning: No LICENSE file.
-9. Recommendation: Replace eslintrc by new flat config.
+11. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-COVID19 by bibaldo](https://github.com/bibaldo/MMM-COVID19)